xybor-x/enum/README.md

 `xybor-x/enum` makes working with enums in Go intuitive and efficient by providing:
 - Seamless enum-string mappings.
 - Constant enums compatible with Go's `iota` conventions.
-- Utility functions for JSON serialization and deserialization.
+- Out of the box JSON/SQL serialization and deserialization.
 - Rich utilities for enhanced enum handling.